senli2018/DTGCN/README.md

 The code in this page is for multi-stage malaria prasites recognition.
 Please revised the parameters in 'config.py' when conduct on other datasets.

-A CNN feature collection and trained model are in '/Model_and_Log/'.

 #Detailed Setting
 We have released the code under a OSI compliant license (MIT) with a license file in GitHub (https://github.com/senli2018/DTGCN) and mentioned in our paper.